Premium Bank

 • research - heuristic evaluation 2

-In supporting the transition from the existing Burrow experience to NewBurrow, moderated usability testing was really helpful to examine the mobile experience from Landing page, through to Application form (first data capture) and User dashboard (mortgage options).
-The research focuses on a sample of participants that covers a wide range of scenarios and roles (Burrow customers and stakeholders).
+Moderated usability testing was really helpful to examine the mobile experience from Landing page, through to Application form (first data capture) and User dashboard (mortgage options).
+The research focuses on a sample of participants that covers both customers and stakeholders.

-On the other hand, welcome call feedback was relevant to find out if there were any hidden bits of information that could help Burrow improve the product from a customer perspective, empathising with users to understand their experiences and motivations.
+On the other hand, welcome call feedback was relevant to find out if there were any hidden bits of information that could help improve the product, understanding users’ experiences and motivations.

 • research - moderated usability testing